fstab50/libtools/docs/keyreport.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are minimal `Identity Access Management (IAM) <https://docs.aws.amazon.com/iam/index.html>`__
 permissions required to return valid results for a each IAM user.
-If an iam user referenced in the local awscli configuration file does not have adequate permissions to return results for the key report, **keyup** will simply skip the user and omit the iam user from the key report.
+If an iam user referenced in the local awscli configuration file does not have adequate permissions to return results for the key report, **libtools** will simply skip the user and omit the iam user from the key report.

 The following IAM policy must be assigned to each IAM user either via group policy assignment or directly attached to the IAM user identity in the AWS Account.